 You must call a toolkit initialization function before invoking any other toolkit routines (besides locale setting, above).
-XtOpenApplication, opens the X server connection, parses the command line, and creates an initial widget that will serve as the root of a tree of widgets created by this application.
+XtAppInitialize opens the X server connection, parses the command line, and creates an initial widget that will serve as the root of a tree of widgets created by this application.

 '''

-Widget XtOpenApplication(app_context_return, application_class,
+Widget

+XtAppInitialize(

+application class,

+app_context_return,

+argv_in_out,

+options,

+num_options,

-options, num_options, argc_in_out, argv_in_out, fallback_resources,
+argc_in_out,

-widget_class, args, num_args);
+fallback_resources, args, num_args);

+Returns the application context of this

+app_con_return

+application, if non-NULL.

+application_class

+Specifies the class name of this application,

+which is usually the generic name for

+all instances of this application.
+A useful

+convention is to form the class name by

 '''

-app_context_return Returns the application context of this application, if non-NULL. application_class Specifies the class name of this application, which is usually the generic name for all instances of this application.
-A useful convention is to form the class name by capitalizing the first letter of the application name.
-For example, the application named "xman" has a class name of "Xman". options Specifies how to parse the command line for any application-specific resources.
-The options argument is passed as a parameter to XrmParseCommand.
-For further information, see Xlib - C Language Interface. num_options Specifies the number of entries in the options list. argc_in_out Specifies a pointer to the number of command line parameters. argv_in_out Specifies the command line parameters. fallback_resources Specifies resource values to be used if the site-wide application class defaults file cannot be opened, or NULL. widget_class Specifies the class of the widget to be created.
-Must be shellWidgetClass or a subclass. args Specifies the argument list to use when creating the Application shell. num_args Specifies the number of arguments in args .
+capitalizing the first letter of the application name.
+For example, the application named ''xman" has a class name of ''Xman". options Specifies how to parse the command line for any application-specific resources.
+The options argument is passed as a parameter to XrmParseCommand .
+For further information, see Xlib - C Language Interface . num_options Specifies the number of entries in the options list. argc_in_out Specifies a pointer to the number of command line parameters. argv_in_out Specifies the command line parameters. fallback_resources Specifies resource values to be used if the site-wide application class defaults file cannot be opened, or NULL. args Specifies the argument list to use when creating the Application shell. num_args Specifies the number of arguments in args.